ak-org/notebooks/README.md

-# my collection if Python notebooks for Data Engineering work.
+# My collection of Python notebooks for Data Engineering work.